keshavpj1711/GoTast/3Testing/README.md

 > For the sake of understanding we wrote the test after we wrote our program but from now on we will write tests first and then write our code

+## A Cycle to be followed for good

+- Write a test
+- Make the compiler pass
+- Run the test see if it fails and check the error message is meaningful
+- Write enough code to make test pass
+- Refractor(So that things are meaningful in your code)

+> On the face of it this may seem tedious but sticking to the feedback loop is important.

+> By not writing tests, you are committing to manually checking your code by running your software, which breaks your state of flow.
+You won't be saving yourself any time, especially in the long run.